LutaVladCristian/F1_knowledge_base/README.md

 # F1_knowledge_base
-A simple XML parser and GUI written in Python that shows data about Formula1 2022 season standings.
+A simple XML parser and GUI written in Python that shows data about Formula1 2022-season standings.
-The GUI was actually created with Qt Designer and after that converted into .py file.
+The GUI was actually created with Qt Designer and after that converted into a .py file.
 Also, there is F1_knowledge_base.pl that is a Prolog file, and it represents the start point of this project.

 ![f1](https://user-images.githubusercontent.com/62925188/231102998-737809e9-d86c-473c-a967-40b85da45268.jpg)